Have Another Sheetload!

 BS WATER COOLER QUESTION:

-Answer to Give Out Next Show: Makes the first move.
+Answer to Give Out Next Show: Look at your cellphone.

 BS DEEP THOUGHT: